+8.1.2 Appointments

-- 8.1 Teaching Faculty - 8.1.1 Appointments - 8.1.1.1 Non-tenure-track faculty are usually appointed for the longest period of time that the need for their services can be anticipated by the University, not to exceed three years per contract. - 8.1.1.2 Non-tenure-track appointments expire at the end of the contract period.
-Non-tenure-track faculty are not eligible for tenure, and appointments do not normally lead to a change in appointment to a tenure-track position. - 8.1.1.3 Prior to extending an offer, the terms and conditions of employment of a non-tenure-track faculty member must be approved by the department chair, dean, and Provost.
+- 8.1.2.1 Non-tenure-track faculty are usually appointed for the longest period of time that the need for their services can be anticipated by the University, not to exceed three (3) years per contract. - 8.1.2.2 Non-tenure-track appointments expire at the end of the contract period.

-- 8.1.1.4 Contracts offered to all non-tenure-track faculty shall be presented in a letter of offer that states departmental assignment, non-tenure-track faculty title, the effective dates of the appointment, compensation, benefits, the FTE, a description of specific responsibilities, and any other accommodations negotiated by the faculty member.
-Non-tenure-track faculty will not be expected to perform duties for which they are not paid: that is, duties not outlined in the letter of offer. - 8.1.1.5 Upon completion of their contract of 0.5 annual FTE or greater, all senior instructors, and all those eligible for senior instructor status at the end of any academic year, will be offered at minimum a one-year contract for the next academic year and an additional commitment of employment for the following academic year at a minimum of 0.5 annual FTE.
-If programmatic need continues to exist at the end of the two-year period, and if the senior instructor's performance meets departmental standards, as described in 8.1.3, such senior instructors will be offered an additional two-year commitment.
-When programmatic need exists, senior instructors may be granted multi-year appointments not to exceed three years.
+Non-tenure-track faculty are not eligible for tenure, and appointments do not normally lead to a change in appointment to a tenure-track position. - 8.1.2.3 Prior to extending an offer, the terms and conditions of employment of a non-tenure-track faculty member must be approved by the department chair, dean, and Provost. - 8.1.2.4 Contracts offered to all non-tenure-track faculty shall be presented in a letter of offer that states departmental assignment, non-tenure-track faculty title, the effective dates of the appointment, compensation, benefits, the FTE, a description of specific responsibilities, and any other accommodations negotiated by the faculty member.
+Non-tenure-track faculty will not be expected to perform duties for which they are not paid: that is, duties not outlined in the letter of offer. - 8.1.2.5 Upon completion of their contract of 0.5 annual FTE or greater, all senior instructors, and all those eligible for senior instructor status at the end of any academic year, will be offered at minimum a one (1) year contract for the next academic year and an additional commitment of employment for the following two (2) academic years at a minimum of 0.5 annual FTE.
+If programmatic need continues to exist at the end of the three-year period, and if the senior instructor's performance meets departmental standards, as described in 8.1.3, such senior instructors will be offered an additional three (3) year commitment.